gillianbc/javabrains-microservices/README.md

 # Array Responses

-When designing endpoints, NEVER have an array of objects as the return type.
+When designing REST endpoints, *NEVER* have an array of objects as the return type.
 It's possible, but bad practice.
 If you want to add in some other field later, outside of the array, e.g. a count, then you will cause a breaking change in all the consumer code.
 Always have an enclosing object e.g.
 ```
 {